You have several options for admission to U of I as an international student:

 - Undergraduate Admission: If you are seeking an undergraduate degree (bachelor’s) from the University of Idaho and you meet both the academic performance and language test score minimums, apply for regular admission.

 - Graduate Admission: If you are seeking a graduate degree (master’s or doctorate) from the University of Idaho, please visit the Office of Graduate Admissions to learn more about degree programs, academic and language requirements (determined by each individual department) and application procedures.

 - Exchange Student Admission: Exchange students visit the University of Idaho as full-time students for a period of usually one or two semesters on an exchange agreement between the University of Idaho and their home institution or with an exchange organization.

 Undergraduate Academic Requirements

-A 2.5 on a 4.0 GPA scale is required from secondary school.
-Students must meet criteria for admission to university level study in home country.Accepted Credit
+A 2.5 on a 4.0 GPA scale is required from your secondary school.
+You must meet criteria for admission to university-level study in your home country.Accepted Credit

 International Baccalaureate Credit